felipebravom/AffectiveTweets/docs/index.md

 The package implements WEKA filters for calculating state-of-the-art affective analysis features from tweets that can be fed into machine learning algorithms.
 Many of these features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).
 It also implements methods for building affective lexicons and distant supervision methods for training affective models from unlabelled tweets.

-The package was also made available as the official baseline system for the [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).
-(Instructions for using the system with the task data are available [here](https://github.com/felipebravom/EmoInt#2-weka-baseline-system).)
-Five participating teams used AffectiveTweets to generate feature vectors, including the teams that eventually ranked first, second, and third.

 Description about the filters, installation instructions, and examples are given below.

+## Official Baseline System

+The package was made available as the official baseline system for the [WASSA-2017](http://optima.jrc.it/wassa2017/) Shared Task on Emotion Intensity [(EmoInt)](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html) and for [SemEval-2018](http://alt.qcri.org/semeval2018/) Task 1: [Affect in Tweets](http://www.saifmohammad.com/WebPages/affectintweets.htm).

+Five participating teams used AffectiveTweets in WASSA-2017 to generate feature vectors, including the teams that eventually ranked first, second, and third.
+For SemEval-2018, the package was used by 15 teams.